Close

 Tourist and Visitor Visas

-• Single-entry tourist visa: 30 days validity
+• Single-entry tourist visa: 30 days validity, issued for use within 90 days

 Business Visa Categories

-• Short-term business visa: 30-day validity
+• Short-term business visa: 90 days validity with up to 30 days stay

-• Multiple-entry business visa: 6-12 months validity
+• Multiple-entry business visa: 180 days validity with 30-day stays per entry

 Work and Employment Visas